Gas Laws

 Also known as: ideal gas law

-Mathematical relationships between pressure, volume, temperature, and amount of gas.
-Predicts behavior of gases in chemistry, weather, and engineering.
+A set of mathematical relationships that describe how the pressure, volume, temperature, and amount (moles) of a gas are interconnected.
+Gas laws predict the behavior of gases in chemistry, weather, and engineering.

 How gases behave when you squeeze them, heat them, or add more.